-If you're facing any charges related to illegal drug smuggling in or around Collin County, you can depend on the professionalism and dedication of The Law Offices of Deandra M. Grant, PC.
-Our firm has 20 years of experience in aggressively defending the rights and interests of clients accused of criminal acts.
-Due to her outstanding level of legal ability and client service, Attorney Grant has been named a Texas Super Lawyer, has been AV-rated by Martindale-Hubbell which is the top rating possible, and has been named a Top 100 Trial Lawyer by the National Trial Lawyers Association.
+If you're facing any charges related to illegal drug smuggling in or around Dallas, you can depend on the professionalism and dedication of the lawyers at Deandra Grant Law.
+Our firm has over 25 years of experience in aggressively defending the rights and interests of clients accused of criminal acts.
+Due to her outstanding level of legal ability and client service, Attorney Grant has been selected for inclusion in the Super Lawyers® lists of 2011 and 2012, has been Rated AV Preeminent® by Martindale-Hubbell®, which is the top rating possible, and has been named a Top 100 Trial Lawyer by the National Trial Lawyers Association.

 Texas maintains a Controlled Substances Act similar to the federal act of the same name.
 This Act outlines various categories of drugs and the penalties involved in possession with the intent to sell or distribute, or the transportation, importation, manufacture, or trafficking of these drugs.
 Under this Act, illegal drugs are classified into four groups, based on their degree of danger and addictiveness.
 Under this Act, you can expect to face penalties based on what kind of drugs you were convicted of smuggling as well as the quantity involved.
 Repeat offenses generally carry harsher sentences than those convicted for the first time.